natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 documents both the API for using QuickDraw, and the binary file format for the images when saved to disk.
 QuickDraw files contain a series of 2-byte opcodes that construct the image through lines, rectangles, polygons and other predefined shapes.
-Bitmap image data can also be drawn with with QuickDraw.
+Bitmap image data can also be drawn with QuickDraw.
 The `PPic` images were created with QuickDraw extended version 2, and the Imaging With QuickDraw PDF describes the opcodes starting on page 731.
 Some of the opcodes include